hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-spark-on-mapr-sandbox.md

   sparkwordcount-1.0.jar /user/user01/input/alice.txt /user/user01/output
 ```

 This concludes the Getting Started with Spark on the MapR Sandbox tutorial.
-You can download the example Maven project code here: <https://github.com/caroljmcdonald/sparkwordcountapp>
+You can download the example Maven project code [here](https://github.com/caroljmcdonald/sparkwordcountapp).

 For more information: